Unicamp-OpenPower/minicloud/README.md

 [Scrolling Nav](http://startbootstrap.com/template-overviews/scrolling-nav/) is an unstyled one page starter template with a collapsing, smooth scrolling navigation bar for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 Minicloud uses this template as the bases for its landing page.

+## Test locally

+Before uploading any changes to the site.
+Test locally using the command below:

+`python -m http.server`

 ## Getting Started

 To begin using this template, choose one of the following options to get started: